webosose/website/content/en/docs/guides/setup/setting-up-networking.md

 Here are several methods that you can use for host-target communication:

 * To connect to the target device, use the `ssh` command on Linux or macOS shell.
-On Windows, use a SSH client (for example, Putty).
+On Windows, use an SSH client (for example, Putty).
 * To send files to the target device, use the `scp` (secure copy) command on Linux or macOS shell.
-On Windows, use a SSH client that supports secure file transfer (for example, WinSCP).
+On Windows, use an SSH client that supports secure file transfer (for example, WinSCP).
 * In addition, you can use [ares-push]({{< relref "cli-user-guide#ares-push" >}}) or [ares-pull]({{< relref "cli-user-guide#ares-pull" >}}) command of [Command-Line Interface (CLI)]({{< relref "cli-user-guide" >}}) to transfer files between the host machine and the target device.